jmossetc/TechnicalTest/README.md

 - `docker/` — Docker configuration and entrypoints
 - `public/` — Entry point for the web server, the admin dashboard and api-docs
 - `config/` — Dependency Injection and Routing configs

-## 🤖 AI Usage

-I have used claude code specifically to generate most Unit Tests and Behat Features.

-While this is not ideal, I believe that it is better than having no tests.
-Realistically, AI generated code is not always perfect and can introduce bugs.
-However, it can save time and effort in the short term.
-Which was ideal given the time constraints.

-Also, I have used the AI to generate the admin dashboard as it is not what I'm tested on.